UX/UI/IXD Design Workflow Using Framepad, Figma, and Framer

 Tools: Framer

-• Export your design components from Figma and import them into Framer to maintain consistency across platforms.
+• Import Designs from Figma to Framer: Export your design components from Figma and import them into Framer to maintain consistency across platforms.

 • Define custom interactions, such as form submission animations or sliding navigation menus, to make the prototype feel more like the final product.

-• Add micro-interactions for elements like buttons, toggles, and scroll-based animations to improve the user experience.
+• Micro-interactions & Animations: Add micro-interactions for elements like buttons, toggles, and scroll-based animations to improve the user experience.
+Use Framer’s animation tools to create smooth transitions between pages and components.

 4. Collaboration, and Refinement (Figma & Framepad)